opf/openproject/docs/user-guide/integrations/faq/README.md

 ## Is there an integration with Outlook?

-No, we don't have an outlook integration.
+No, we don't have an Outlook integration.
 Nevertheless, you can define incoming emails to OpenProject to get converted into tasks.
 Also, you can configure the email notifications sent by OpenProject to the project members.
 More information can be found [here](../../../system-admin-guide/email/#email-settings).

 ## Is there an integration with OneNote?